wildmountainfarms/solarthing-android/README.md

 For use with https://github.com/wildmountainfarms/solarthing

-This works best with Android 8, but will still function on older versions.
+This works best with Android 8+, but will still work down to Android 4.4.

 Known Bugs:
 * When editing a profile when "Auto Network Switching Enable" is enabled, there might be bugs when saving (need to look into this further)